symblai/symbl-web-sdk/README.md

 * Will update with async example. -->

-## Subscribing to an existing realtime connection with Subscribe API
+## Subscribing to an existing Streaming API connection with Subscribe API

 With the Subscribe API you can connect to an existing connection via the connection ID.
 Building on the previous example we can connect to that ID.
 You'll want to open this example in a different browser while the realtime transcription example is running.